TEXTPOWER/TextKey-SampleSite/README.md

 This TextKey Sample PHP Site provides an example of how to implement registration and login using the TextKey REST API.

+You can find a functioning version of this Sample Site Demo at [TextKey Sample Site](http://developer.textkey.com/samplesite_demo/).
+Please feel free to try it out.

 What is included
 ----------------